 FairTrade Designers (FTD) is an initiative of three Danish industrial designers Pil Bredahl, Liselotte Risell and myself.
-We founded FTD in 2007 and started projects in China in ’08, in Ghana ’09 and ’10 and Zimbabwe in 2011, are now involved in expos, workshops, teaching and developing work here in DK and in the co-operating countries.
+We founded FTD in 2007 and started our first projects in China in ’08, then in Ghana in ’09 and ’10 and in Zimbabwe in 2011.
+We have been involved in expos, workshops, teaching and developing work here in DK and in the co-operating countries.

 Fair trade is normally associated with products made out of straw or coconut shells in little villages on the edge of the world.
 This is still part of the truth.
 But now we add e-mail, webcam, blogs and Skype meetings to Fair trade.